Shubhhaamsingh/Shubhhaamsingh/README.md

   <h1 align="center">
 Hi, I'm <a href = https://Shubham.github.io/> Shubham Singh</a>
   </h1>
-  Full Stack Developer and teacher focused on Python/Django and DevOps, Have serious passion for creating intuitive and dynamic user experiences.
+  Full Stack Developer and Junior Devops Engineer focused on Python/Django and DevOps, Have serious passion for creating intuitive and dynamic user experiences.
 Fueled by high energy levels and boundless enthusiasm I like to keep learning, continue challenging myself, and do interesting things that matter.

 My tech stack - Docker, Django, DjangoRestFramework, Postgresql, Python, AWS, Jenkins, Chef/Ansible etc.